No 10 responds after Tracey Emin demands work removed from Downing Street

 “Most of us are obeying the rules in every single way because this pandemic has affected everybody so terrible, whether it is financially, whether it was health-wise, people dying or whatever.
 And this government doesn’t seem to care about that…”

-Emin caused controversy in the art world when she declared herself a Conservative supporter but later criticised Cameron over his decision to hold a referendum on leaving the EU.
+Ms Emin caused controversy in the art world when she declared herself a Conservative supporter but later criticised Mr Cameron over his decision to hold a referendum on leaving the EU.

 The artist, 58, is known for her headline-grabbing Nineties works “Everyone I Have Ever Slept With” and “My Bed”.